-By NCISAA rules, except for football, 7th-12th grade students are eligible to play on varsity high school teams.
-Middle school students are not eligible for State Tournament participation until 7th grade.
+By NCISAA rules, except for football, 7^{th} -12th grade students are eligible to play on varsity high school teams.
+Middle school students are not eligible for State Tournament participation until 7^{th} grade.

-TA philosophy is that 8th graders will be allowed to try out for the high school teams only when the Athletic Director decides that it is in the best interest of the TA athletic program and of the individual student and his/her family and potentially for being moved up for Tournament play.
+TA philosophy is that 8th graders will be allowed to participate high school teams only when the Athletic Director decides that it is in the best interest of the TA athletic program and of the individual student and his/her family and potentially for being moved up for Tournament play.